SAP/fundamental-styles/docs/pages/patterns/step-input.md

 ---

 The Step Input component is an opinionated composition of the InputGroup, Button and FormInput compponents.
-The StepInput is typically used to enter numbers.The value can be increased or reduced with the provided controls.
+It is typically used to enter numbers.The value can be increased or reduced with the provided controls.
 {: .docs-intro}

 {% capture default %}